 • The mission of the Van Breusegem lab is to study the impact and the molecular response of plants against increased Reactive Oxygen Species levels.

 The coming years we want to exploit our expertise in thiol/redox-biochemistry through the following projects:

 ROS has emerged as important regulator of plant stress responses.
 Perturbation in ROS production and/or scavenging are sensed by plant cells as a 'warning' message, and genetic programs leading to stress acclimation or cell death are switched on.
 Knowledge on regulatory events during hydrogen peroxide signal transduction is now only scratching the surface.
 Through combined top-down and bottom-up genomics and proteomics approaches the Van Breusegem and Messens labs are dissecting the network governing H2O2 signal transduction in plants and pinpoint genes that are potential candidates for innovative molecular breeding strategies to develop stress-tolerant crops.

 • ‘Understanding the redox pathways involved in protein folding’

 How proteins fold in the cell envelope is a long-standing mystery.
 Several protein folding catalysts and chaperones have been identified in the envelope, but how they assist protein folding is only partially understood.
 We and others have significantly contributed to the characterisation of the pathways that oxidatively fold envelope proteins in E. coli.
-We now want to address the intriguing problems that are still unsolved regarding the oxidative protein folding.
+The Collet lab now wants to address the intriguing problems that are still unsolved regarding the oxidative protein folding.

 • ‘Discovering the molecular mechanisms activating the Rcs cascade’

-In the Collet lab, we want to understand how the Rcs phosphorelay is activated.
+The Collet lab wants to understand how the Rcs phosphorelay is activated.
 The Rcs pathway, which is one of the major envelope stress response systems in E. coli, controls the expression of genes involved in the protection of envelope integrity, in biofilm formation and in virulence-associated structures.